 Formally known as Achilles Tendonitis the new and preferred term for pain in the Achilles region is ‘Tendinopathy’.
 This essentially means Painful Tendon.

-Now, there are two types of tendon pain: Mid portion Tendinopathy and Insertional Tendinopathy.
-Now don’t get too worried about diagnosis as that’s our job to identify and diagnose it appropriately.
+There are two types of Achilles tendon pain: Mid portion Tendinopathy and Insertional Tendinopathy.

 Tendons are composed of tenocytes and are therefore structurally different from other tissues in the body.
 Initially, there is some inflammation but it appears this is not the main driving force behind the condition.
 Because of pain, the calf muscle (in the case of the Achilles) is not able to deliver as much force or contraction.
 The tendon is loaded to a lesser extent and over time becomes ‘deconditioned’.
 The tenocyte matrix is less organised and is again less tolerant to loading.
 There may be the presence of different cells like proteoglycans which are big sponges and can give the tendon its inflamed appearance.
-There is also a suggestion of scar tissue build up but again this is to a lesser extent and perhaps a too simple a model of how the tendon heals itself.
+There is also a suggestion of scar tissue build as the tendon tries to heal itself.

 - Pain in the middle of the tendon

 - Pain may get better or worse with activity